jporfirio/jporfirio/README.md

 If you want to know me, hit me up and we can chat, either live or online.

-Love all things React, in love with all things Remix, always trying to improve my JavaScript skills and Web fundamentals knowledge.
+Love all things React, in love with all things Remix, always trying to improve my JavaScript skills and knowledge of Web fundamentals.
 <!--
 **jporfirio/jporfirio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.